 This course will focus on integrating specific aquatic interventions to improve balance and decrease the risk of falling based to maximize the patient’s plan of care.
 Utilizing research findings and clinical pearls we will link balance tests and impairments to specific interventions for aquatic exercise and integrated home program.
-This course is directly related to the practice of physical therapy and is therefore appropriate for the PT and PTA.
+This course is directly related to the practice of physical therapy and athletic training and is therefore appropriate for the PT/PTA and AT.

 - The participant will be able to list at least three factors that influence movement naming at least five subsystems that contribute to normal postural control.

 - The participant will be able to describe at least three ways to determine a patient's fall risk utilizing reliable and valid balance tests that can be completed without computerized equipment.

 - The participant will be able to outline at least two effective and specific aquatic exercise and treatment strategies to address the deficits found during testing.